irlanrobson/irlanrobson.github.io/_posts/2015-11-09-keyboard-input-for-fixed-time-step-games.md

 ### The Time Class

-At this point you should already know how the computer time works and how to create an appropriate timer class.
-The timer class stores microseconds as the standard time units in order to avoid numerical drifts.
+I'm assuming you know how the computer time works and how to create an appropriate timer class.
+The timer class stores **microseconds** as the standard time units in order to avoid numerical drifts.
 Small intervals can be converted to seconds or miliseconds and stored in doubles or floats but they're not accumulated in our timer class.
+Here's a decent timer class:

 {% highlight cpp %}